Burr Trail is an unforgettable scenic drive in Utah

-Burr Trail is a dirt track located in Utah, USA, with a length of 68-mile (109 km), winding through dramatic portions of the Grand Staircase Escalante National Monument, Capitol Reef National Park and Glen Canyon National Recreation Area.
+Burr Trail is the name of a very scenic drive in the US state of Utah.
 Although in dry weather it's easily accessible to passenger cars, wet weather may make the road impassable even for 4WD vehicles.
 It’s one of the famous hairpinned roads in the world.

-Don’t forget your camera!
-The Burr Trail connects Bullfrog and Boulder, and passes through the painted rock country of Glen Canyon National Recreation Area, Capitol Reef National Park, and Grand Staircase-Escalante National Monument land.
-The entire route is scenic.
+Plan about 2.5 to 3 hours to complete the drive without any stop.
+However, the drive will take longer as the entire route is very scenic.
+It passes through the painted rock country of Glen Canyon National Recreation Area, Capitol Reef National Park, and Grand Staircase-Escalante National Monument land.
 It takes the traveller into some of Utah's most beautiful and extraordinary country.
 It affords extraordinary views of the Henry Mountains and lower Capital Reef country.
 It provides access to incredible hikes in contorted landscape like The Gulch, The Circle Cliffs and the Waterpocket Fold.
 Views of the Henry Mountains, the colorfully contorted Waterpocket Fold, red Circle Cliffs, and Long Canyon all await the traveler who wishes to drive this interesting back road.
 Numerous hikes and side trips are available for those with the time and inclination.

 Pic: Kevin Matejovsky